Key Takeaways

 Your homepage.
 Targets "[your trade] [your town]".
 Not a generic "welcome to our website" page.
 Your town name, your trade, your phone number above the fold, a few project photos, and your Google review rating.

 Three core service pages.
 Whatever your top three money-makers are.
 A plumber needs separate pages for boiler installations, bathroom refits, and emergency callouts.
-An electrician needs rewiring, consumer unit upgrades, and EV charger installation.
+An electrician needs rewiring, consumer unit upgrades, and EV charger installation pages.
 A roofer needs roof replacement, flat roof repair, and emergency repair.

 Each page targets "[service] [town]" and has: what you do, what it costs (be honest), photos of completed work, and a clear way to get in touch.